jdsmith022/fillit/README.md

 For a full explaination of the project in pdf form, including rules and examples of correct solutions, please click [here](https://github.com/jdsmith022/fillit/blob/master/fillit.en.pdf).

 ### Prerequities
-This program complies with a Makefile.
-For Windows, user can download Cygwin [here](http://www.cygwin.com/) for functionality similar to Linus for Windows.
+This program was written on LinuxOS and complies with a Makefile.

 ### Installation